Thomas-Walker-Lynch/DA2X/doc/context.md

 # Intro

-  Our goal here is to identify techniques for implementing ‘conveyances’ while using the C language.
+  Our goal here is to identify techniques for implementing ‘sequences’ while using the C language.
 The C language is one step away from assembly, and thus only two steps away from the processor hardware.
 Hopefully this will make the implications of the method to processor hardware more clear than did the Common Lisp code of the prior chapters.